cmu-delphi/delphi-epidata/docs/api/covidcast-signals/usa-facts.md

 unallocated cases/deaths reported for different states and New York City.
 Due to differences in state reporting standards, certain counties are not reported in the USAFacts data or are reported combined with other counties;
-these exceptions are explained below.
+these exceptions are explained above.

 ## Source and Licensing